pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 This section allows you to configure security settings for your Pivotal Cloud Foundry Elastic Runtime components, such as HAProxy, Router, and the DEA/Diego Cells.

 The SSL Termination Certificate input now applies to both HAProxy (if you use this component) and the Cloud Foundry Router.
 This field is not optional, even if you use an external load-balancer instead of HAProxy, since it will be applied to the Router.
 It does not have to be the same certificate as the one used by your external load-balancer, as this certificate is only used for SSL traffic between the load-balancer and Router.
 You can enable SSL termination on the Router with a checkbox in this same section, "Enable TLS on the Router".
+More details [here](http://docs.cloudfoundry.org/adminguide/enabling-https-to-routers.html) about securing connections to the Router.

 If you have multiple domains to map to the Router, such as separate system and apps domains, you can only use one SSL certificate.
 The Router does not yet support multiple certificates.
 However one SSL certificate with multiple domains attributed to it is acceptable.